-- How to transform data and business with Power BI
+- How to transform data and business with Power BI.

-- How to leverage Power BI desktop
+- How to leverage Power BI desktop.

 - How to manage and utilize data.

-- How to connect data from different sources
+- How to connect data from different sources.

-- How to model data with Power BI
+- How to model data with Power BI.

-- How to create custom data visualizations and style reports
+- How to create custom data visualizations and style reports.

-- How Power BI and Excel can work together
+- How Power BI and Excel can work together.

-- How to share data with Power BI
+- How to share data with Power BI.

 This is just one more way to ease and minimize the cost of getting all the benefits from Power BI.
-Our experienced Power BI consultants will help you with deeper data research or customizing your Power BI environment.
-FluentPro’s Power BI Center of Excellence is just the team of consultants and developers who will provide you with all the needed assistance to make the most out of your investment into Microsoft Power BI platform.
+Our experienced Power BI consultants will help you with more profound data research or customizing your Power BI environment.
+FluentPro’s Power BI Center of Excellence is just the team of consultants and developers who will provide you with all the needed assistance to make the most out of your investment into the Microsoft Power BI platform.